natcap/invest.users-guide/source/urban_cooling_model.rst

 Urban heat mitigation index (effect of large green spaces)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To account for the cooling effect of large green spaces (>2 ha) on surrounding areas (see discussion in Zardo et al., 2017 and McDonald et al. 2016), the model calculates the urban heat mitigation (HM) index: HM is equal to CC if the pixel is unaffected by a large green spaces, and otherwise set to a distance-weighted average of the CC values from the large green space and the pixel of interest.
+To account for the cooling effect of large green spaces (>2ha) on surrounding areas (see discussion in Zardo et al., 2017 and McDonald et al. 2016), the model calculates the urban HM index: HM is equal to CC if the pixel is unaffected by any large green spaces, but otherwise set to a distance-weighted average of the CC values from the large green spaces and the pixel of interest.

-To do so, the model first computes the amount of green areas within a search distance :math:`d_{cool}` around each pixel (:math:`GA_i`), and the cooling capacity provided by each park (:math:`CC_{park_i}`):
+To do so, the model first computes the area of green spaces within a search distance :math:`d_{cool}` around each pixel (:math:`GA_i`), and the CC provided by each park (:math:`CC_{park_i}`):

 .. math:: {GA}_{i}=cell_{area}\cdot\sum_{j\in\ d\ radius\ from\ i} g_{j}
     :label: [3a]